 Caution: Aircraft are certified with batteries that have reserve or essential capacity for emergency operation.
-Never "jump start" an aircraft that has a "dead" or discharged battery.
+Therefore, never "jump-start" an aircraft that has a "dead" or discharged battery.
 It takes approximately three hours to fully recharge a discharged battery with the aircraft generating system.

-NOTE: With flooded (vented) batteries, unless the battery electrolyte was accidentally spilled, you should only add demineralized water in normal service.
+NOTE: Unless the battery electrolyte was accidently spilled, you should only add demineralized water in normal service.
 Water consumption varies with the operating temperature of the battery and the charging voltage.

-- 1) The electrolyte level should be checked at the end of charge and filled to the bottom of the level indicator with water when charging flooded (vented) batteries.
-Do not allow the reserve electrolyte level to go below the top of the plates or the battery performance and life will be reduced. - 2) The capacity of flooded (vented) and Recombinant Gas (RG[®]) batteries should be checked annually or as often as the Regional Airworthiness Authority Regulations require. - 3) Discharged batteries exposed to cold temperatures are subject to plate and separator damage due to freezing.
-To prevent freezing damage to a lead acid battery, maintain the batteries in a charge state.
+- 1) The electrolyte level should be checked and filled to the bottom of the vent well with water.
+Do not allow the reserve electrolyte level to go below the top of the plates or the battery performance and life will be reduced. - 2) Battery capacity should be checked annually or as often as the Regional Airworthiness Authority Regulations require. - 3) Discharged batteries exposed to cold temperatures are subject to plate and separator damage due to freezing.
+To prevent freezing damage to a lead-acid battery, maintain each cell specific gravity at 1.275 or higher.